skanda-github/Apps-recommender-system/README.md

 3. Run the file `main.py` by using the command `streamlit run main.py` at the terminal or command line after opening your project directory (Website directory).
 4. Cheers!
 The website will launch.

-        Note : Specific requirements.txt is also there in Model directory to execute the notebook.Here I have not uploaded the model pickle file and data pickle file(which is used in deployment), to get that run the notebook by following the above steps and paste those files in Website directory for proper execution.
+        Note : Specific requirements.txt is also there in Model directory to execute the notebook.
+        Here I have not uploaded the model pickle file and data pickle file(which is used in deployment).
+        To get that run the notebook by following the above steps and paste those files in Website directory for proper execution.
+5. If still confused, use the requirements.txt present in root directory and install it, which has requirements of entire model & website.
 ## Core Concept

 1. Create tags from data (Input for Model)